 Reducing plastic waste

-Southern Cross Healthcare saved 9.4 tonnes of plastic from going to landfill in FY22, helping to preserve our precious environment.
+Southern Cross Healthcare saved 13.77 tonnes of plastics and metals from going to landfill in FY23, helping to preserve our precious environment.